mathieusalz/Deep-Learning-Hate/ReadMe.md

 # Running the code

-In order to train a model, the **training2.py** file is setup to be run as a script.
-Hyperparameters such as:
+In order to train a model, the **training.py** file is setup to be run as a script.
+Both training.py and main_confidence.py accept the following configurable arguments:

+- **--eval_type**
+Specifies the evaluation strategy.
+Options include "per-lang" to compute metrics separately for each language.
+Default is "per-lang".

+- **--pretrain**
+Name or path of the pretrained model to use.
+Default is "bert-base-multilingual-cased", but other models such as "bert-base-uncased" or "bert-large-uncased" can be used.
+The corresponding dataset is automaticaly loaded.

+- **--batch_size**
+Batch size used for training and evaluation.
+Default is 16.

+- **--learning_rate**
+Learning rate for the optimizer.
+Default is 4e-6.

+- **--num_epochs**
+Number of epochs to train the model.
+Default is 6.

-- pretrained BERT model
+- **--weight_decay**
+Weight decay used in AdamW optimizer.
+Default is 0.1.

-- evaluation type
+- **--freeze**
+If set to True, some BERT layers are frozen and not updated during training.
+Default is False.

-- learning rate
+- **--debug**
+If passed, uses 1% of the dataset.

-- weight decay
+- **--smallData**
+If passed, uses 40% of the dataset.

-- number of epoches
+- **--classImbal**
-- freezing BERT layers except classification head
+If passed, enables class imbalance handling strategies.
+Default is True.

-- etc
+- **--langImbal**
+If passed, enables language imbalance handling.
+Default is True.

 can be set using command line arguments.
 Files **main_confidence.py** and **tuning2.py** can also be run as scripts, however, the later does not take in command line arguments (as it does a hyperparameter sweep).